-When the eggs have tripled in volume, add vanilla, rum and mix for 30 seconds.
+- When the eggs have tripled in volume, add vanilla, rum and mix for 30 seconds to combine.

-Pour the batter into the baking sheet and spread.
+- Pour the batter into the prepared baking sheet and spread.
 It'll be thin.

-Bake for 12-15 min depending on your oven.
+- Bake for 12-15 min depending on your oven.
 My oven takes full 15 minutes.

-Turn the baked cake onto icing sugar towel and roll like sushi.
+- Turn the baked and still warm cake onto the icing sugar towel and roll like sushi.
 Rolling it while cake is still warm will keep it from drying out and cracking when it's ready to be filled.
 Keep parchment paper on.

 For the light cream cheese filling

-While cake is cooling make the filling.
-In a medium bowl, whisk cream cheese and icing sugar until light and fluffy with a mixer.
+- While the rolled up cake is cooling, make the filling.
+In a medium bowl, using a mixer whip the cream cheese and icing sugar together until light and fluffy.

-Add the rest of the yogurt, rum and vanilla if using and whisk for a few more minutes until the filling is light and fluffy.
+- Add the Greek yogurt, rum and vanilla if using and whisk for a few more minutes until the filling is light and fluffy.

-When the cake is cooled, unroll it, take the parchment paper off, spread filling and re-roll while removing the kitchen towel.
+- When the cake is cooled, unroll it, take the parchment paper off, evenly spread the filling and re-roll while removing the kitchen towel.